IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Taking mathematicians from the beginning of the world to the time when Sir Isaac lived, what he had done was much the better half.”

 ― <a href="https://en.wikipedia.org/wiki/Gottfried_Wilhelm_Leibniz" target="_blank">Gottfried Wilhelm Leibniz</a>

+>“I was lucky enough to attend a few lectures of S. S. Chern just before he retired from Berkeley in which he said that the cotangent bundle (differential forms) is the feminine side of analysis on manifolds, and the tangent bundle (vector fields) is the masculine side.
+From this perspective, Hamiltonian mechanics is the feminine side of classical physics, [and] its masculine side is Lagrangian mechanics.”

+― <a href="https://people.ucsc.edu/~rmont/" target="_blank">Richard Montgomery</a>

 >“That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.”[<a href="https://en.wikipedia.org/wiki/Parallel_postulate" target="_blank">Parallel postulate</a>]